jchen49gsu/add_jenkins_report_use_config_file/README.md

 conf = ConfigParser.ConfigParser()
 conf.read("jenkins_reg.cfg")
 ```
-by default if will convert the character read from the config file to be lower case.
+by default it will convert the character read from the config file to be lower case.
 For case sensitive, use this
 ```python
 conf.optionxform = str
 ```